killermann/samk.blog/content/2020/bad-faith/index.md

 When I initially began writing about bad faith, I had a clear thesis mind: "Bad faith is bad, and we need to stop acting in bad faith in social justice contexts."
 The solution: "Engaging in good faith!"

 And now I'm not so sure.

-I spent the better part of a day reading old Kierkegaard, passages from the Christian Bible, and entries in the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu) (something approximating my own personal Bible).
+I spent the better part of a day reading old Kierkegaard, passages from the Bible and Christian theologist's expositions, and entries in the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu) (something approximating my own personal Bible).

 If you know me even a little bit, "Sam's reading the Bible again" is a cause for concern.